 JUUL hit the UK market in August 2018 at a time when it was caught up in the controversy of youth vaping in the States.
-Shortly after, Impact quickly conducted some research with smokers and e-cigarette users to understand initial perceptions of the brand.
-We found that despite being just 2 weeks new to the market there was already a level of awareness of JUUL, driven by the high volume of conversations on social media.
+Shortly afterwards, Impact quickly conducted some research with smokers and e-cigarette users to understand initial perceptions of the brand.
+We found that despite only having been on the market for two weeks there was already a level of awareness of JUUL, driven by the high volume of conversations on social media.

-To find out how much had changed after almost 3 months of being on the UK market, we re-ran the research in November.
+To find out how much had changed after almost three months on the UK market, we re-ran the research in November 2018.
 This time we spoke to 511 smokers and e-cigarette users (18yrs+) and measured their awareness, consideration and usage of JUUL and some of its key competitors.

 Despite increased media coverage and retail distribution, awareness of JUUL has only marginally increased, from 10% to 13%.
 It’s a similar story throughout the brand funnel with consideration and usage levels all remaining consistent with August data, suggesting the launch hasn’t quite had the momentum first anticipated.